Nimra3261/-Video-Predictor-Using-SAM-2/README.md

-I'll extract the necessary information from your Jupyter Notebook to create the README file.
-I'll get started on that now.

-Based on the content of your Jupyter Notebook, here’s a draft for the README file:

----

 # Video Predictor Using SAM 2

 This project uses Facebook's Segment Anything Model (SAM) to perform video segmentation.
 The process involves mounting a Google Drive, setting up the environment, and executing the model on video frames to predict and segment objects.